sf-wdi-gaia/angular-auth-satellizer/README.md

 ## Finishing Touches

-1. Switch drivers one last time.
+Switch drivers one last time:

-2. Use `ng-repeat` to display a list of all posts on the homepage.
-Anyone should be able to see the list of posts, but only logged in users should be able to see the form to create a new post.
+1. Validate blog-posts!
+Ensure a user can't submit an empty title or content.
+(Use both backend AND frontend validations).

-3. On the user's profile page, display the number of posts the user has written. **Hint:** You'll need to add `.populate('posts')` to your `GET /api/me` route in `server.js`.
+2. On the user's profile page, display the number of posts the user has written. **Hint:** You'll need to add `.populate('posts')` to your `GET /api/me` route in `server.js`.

-4. On the user profile page, the "Joined" date isn't formatted very nicely.
+3. On the user profile page, the "Joined" date isn't formatted very nicely.
 Use Angular's built-in <a href="https://docs.angularjs.org/api/ng/filter/date" target="_blank">date filter</a> to display the date in this format: `January 25, 2016`.